awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

   </Filter>
   ...
   ```
 + You can filter objects based only on tags\.
-For example, the following lifecycle rule applies to objects that have the two specified tags \(it does not specify any prefix\):
+For example, the following Lifecycle rule applies to objects that have the two specified tags \(it does not specify any prefix\)\.

   ```
   ...